ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 2. **canWeMakeIt(myWord, myLetters)** - return True or False.
 Write a function which answers the question: Can I form the word `myWord` from the string of letters `myLetters`?
 The function should return a boolean True or False.
 Converting `myLetters` to a list and using the pop() or remove() method may come in handy.
 You do not need to use all the letters in `myLetters`.
 It's possible that `myLetters` will contain multiples of the same letters.
 In the example above if myLetters = "buoni"  and myWord="boon" it should return False.
 Try to write an algorithm on paper first before attempting to write the code.
 Think about the list functions at your disposal and the tools you've learned up till now.

 3. **getWordPoints(myWord, letterPoints)** - return points.
 Write a function that calculates and returns the total point value of `myWord` given the Python dictionary object `letterPoints` which consists of letter:pointValue pairs.
+If a character in `myWord` is not a key in teh provided dictionary then its score value is 0.
 Note that you do not need to create the `letterPoints` dictionary in this step - it is a parameter to our function and will be created in `scrabbleWords()`.

 4. **outputWordPointPairs(pointWordList, myLetters, toFile)** - NO return (just prints a formatted list or writes it to file).